justinethier/husk-scheme/docs/Continuations.markdown

          , contFunctionArgs :: (Maybe [LispVal]) -- Arguments to the higher-order function } -- ^A Haskell function

-Since continuations are first-class object, We then extend the `LispVal` data type to include a new `Continuation` member:
+Since continuations are first-class objects, the `LispVal` data type was extended to include a new `Continuation` member:

     Continuation {  closure :: Env                          -- Environment of the continuation , currentCont     :: (Maybe DeferredCode) -- Code of current continuation